When Are Scrap Prices Going Up?

 scrap metal prices

-Important To Cash In – We know we have a lot of scrappers that disagree with this stance, however we believe it is important to continue to cash in your scrap metal you collect during low scrap prices.
-We don’t prefer to take a gamble if the scrap markets drop again.
-However if you have the right space to securely hold onto your scrap metal, then you can take that route as well and wait out the market.
+We know we have a lot of scrappers who disagree with this stance; however, we believe it is crucial to continue to cash in the scrap metal you collect at low scrap prices.
+We don’t prefer to gamble if the scrap markets drop again.
+However, if you have a suitable space to securely hold onto your scrap metal, you can also take that route and wait out the market.

 What We Don’t Know About Scrap Prices